carlosbuss1/MagmaFlow/README.md

 ### All Releases

-Visit our [Zenodo repository](https://zenodo.org/records/17107683) for all versions and additional files.
+Visit our [Zenodo repository](https://zenodo.org/records/18380556) for all versions and additional files.

 > **Note:** MagmaFlow is distributed as a pre-built application only.
 Source code is not publicly available.
+The software is maintained under the stewardship of the Knowledge and Technology Transfer Office (KTO) of the Université libre de Bruxelles (ULB).

 ---